kaliberjs/build/docs/src/content/important-changes/index.raw.md

 ### Breaking changes

+- v0.0.137 - Some babel plugins related to the use of `async`/`await` have been removed.
+Also, `babel-preset-env` was replaced by plugins enabling some specific functionality.
+For the complete list of additions and removals please refer to https://github.com/kaliberjs/build/pull/242/files.
 - v0.0.77 - css `color()` function is now `color-mod()`
 - v0.0.71 - server side rendered polyfills (`withPolyfill`) have been removed
 - v0.0.63 - `raw` is no longer accepted as a template type